 FOLLOW THE STARS TO FREEDOM Based on the

-theory that escaping slaves on the Underground Railroad may have
+theory proposed by the writers of the book "Hidden in Plain View" that escaping slaves on the Underground Railroad may have

 used quilts as signposts, maps and notices in